ProseMirror/website/pages/docs/guides/schema/index.md

 ranges, such as `{2}` (“exactly two”) `{1, 5}` (“one to five”) or `{2,}` (“two or more”) after node names.

-Often, you'll want not just a single node type, but any of a set of node types, to appear in a position.
-You can use the pipe `|` operator (for “or”) to express this.
-For example `"(paragraph | blockquote)+"` means “one or more paragraphs or blockquote nodes”.
+Such expressions can be combined to create a sequence, for example `"heading paragraph+"` means ‘first a heading, then one or more paragraphs’.
+You can also use the pipe `|` operator to indicate a choice between two expressions, as in `"(paragraph | blockquote)+"`.

 Some groups of element types will appear multiple types in your schema—for example you might have a concept of “block” nodes, that may